 You can structure your code to dramatically reduce the number of test cases it needs.

 Handily, all of these tend to give you code that is easier to read and easier to change over time as well.

-If this was helpful to you, look at my course on easier, faster testing.
+If this was helpful to you, look at my post on easier, faster testing.